Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Confidence-Gated Chain-of-Thought

-\paragraph{$P($True$)$~\citep{kadavath2022languagemodelsmostlyknow}:} This approach first generates an answer via direct prompting.
-Then, we ask the LLM whether the generated answer is (A) True or (B) False in a second forward pass.
-We then extract the probability of generating the token ``A".
+\paragraph{$P($True$)$~\citep{kadavath2022languagemodelsmostlyknow}:} We first generate an answer via direct prompting.
+Then, we ask the LLM whether the generated answer is \textit{(A) True} or \textit{(B) False} in a second forward pass.
+We then extract the probability of generating the token ``A''.
 Full prompt details are found in Appendix~\ref{app:prompts_datasets}.

-\paragraph{Margin Sampling:} This method measures the difference of the probabilities between the most likely and second most likely predictions produced by the model for a given input.
-Margin sampling has been used with success for model cascades \citep{titov_optimising_calls_margin}.
+\paragraph{Margin Sampling:} This measures the difference in the probabilities between the most likely and second most likely predictions produced by the model for a given input.
+Margin sampling has been used for model cascades \citep{titov_optimising_calls_margin}.

 \paragraph{Verbalised Confidence:} This approach prompts off-the-shelf LLMs to self-evaluate and express its confidence as part of its response~\citep{yang2024verbalizedconfidencescoresllms}.
 Following prior work \citep{yang2024verbalizedconfidencescoresllms, tian-etal-2023-just-ask}, we ask the model to output a confidence score between 0.0 and 1.0 after its answer, which has shown to provide good calibration.
 Full prompt details are found in Appendix~\ref{app:prompts_datasets}.